 Errai is based on encounters of spaces and encounters of artistic personalities, where the entire physical and perceptual space, including the audience, is considered the resonance box of a single instrument.
 Selected immersive technologies are combined together in an attempt to challenge our perception of the real and the imaginary.

 AUDIO.
-The process of creating the audio layers started with a series of on-site ambisonic recording sessions.
-The sites were chosen for their unique acoustic properties.
-The improvising musicians were directed to explore the acoustic and artistic potential of these spaces, which was registered as several 3D stamps of the spaces.
+The process of creating the audio layers started with a series of field recording sessions realized in full surround using Soundfield ST-250 and ST-350 Ambisonic micophones.
+The locations were chosen for their unique acoustic properties.
+The musicians, Anna Niedźwiedź and Josiah Boothby, were directed to explore the acoustic and artistic potential of these spaces by improvising short phrases and responding to each other, and the spaces around them.
 The live performance during the concert then creates a response, traveling through layers of memory with a reference to here and now.

 VIDEO.
-The stereoscopic video layer explores a full spectrum of continuous change of perceived depth over time - a phenomenon not available through a direct experience in the real world.
+The stereoscopic video layer, created by Ewa Trębacz, explores a full spectrum of continuous change of perceived depth over time - a phenomenon not available through a direct experience in the real world.
 It is being referred to as depth modulation.
 Layers of images evolve, creating images from true stereoscopic through a flat 2D to pseudostereoscopic images, while the dynamics of change varies between layers.
 At times the only perceivable movement is an expansion or contraction of a space, at other times each of the layers moves and evolves at a different pace.

 LIGHTING.
 Light animation, designed by Polish artist Robert Sowa, was used to construct an immersive 3D space, stretching between the virtual 3D space created by the stereoscopic video and the real world.
 It encloses an audience creating continuity between the physical space and the virtual 3D space.
 At times, lighting interacts directly with the 3D projection, with spot lights pointed directly at the projection screen creating an independent layer in a 3D space.
 After the 3D projection is over, the viewer remains immersed.
 The light descends from above the projection screen through it to the bottom of the hall, finally releasing the audience from this constructed space.